lisamurphy788/covid_data/README.md

 - Continued testing on Heroku to try to improve the appearance of the data.

 # 6. Bugs
-- I came accross a number of bugs.
+- I came accross few bugs.
-- creds.json file
+1. creds.json file
-- initally when i set up the excel file to link it to the
+- initally when i set up the excel file to link it to the gitpod environment i never pinned it.
+So i left if for a week and came back to it and the creds.json file that i had in my gitignore had disappeared.
+Once i figured it out i copied over the creds file again and that fixed the issue.
+2. Trailing whitespace
+- I had a large number of trailing white space so i fixed that.
+3. Flake8 error messages
+- I just changed to flake8 linter to fix the errors.
+4. Gitpod.yml - jupyter extension is not synced.
+- I have not fixed this as it is a known error and does not cause the code any problems.

 ## 6. Deployment